buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.2.8 =
-* Registration - New option to use any Custom URL for your registration form
+* Registration - New option to use any Custom URL as your registration form
+* Forums - New feature to support @mentions in forums, with notifications
 * Forums - Fixed video URL embeds not displaying as playable videos in forum replies
 * Forums - Fixed forum reply popup not displaying when 'Post Formatting' is disabled
 * Forums - Fixed searching for GIFs in GIPHY panel not working in forum reply popup